syncfusion-content/maui-docs/MAUI/Slider/labels.md

 ## Edge labels placement

-The `EdgeLabelsPlacement` property is used to move the first and last label either inside the track bounds or on the intervals.
+The `EdgeLabelsPlacement` property is used to move the first and last label either inside the track bounds or based on the intervals.
 The default value of the `EdgeLabelsPlacement` property is `SliderEdgeLabelPlacement.Default`.

 If the `TrackExtent` > 0 and `EdgeLabelsPlacement` is `SliderEdgeLabelsPlacement.Inside`, the labels get placed inside the extended track edges.